bartificer/programming-by-stealth/docs/pbs98.md

 # PBS 98 of X — Building with Classes Part 1 — *Has-A*

-I had promised that this instalment would focus on the very important concept of *inheritance*, but as I started to try write the notes I realised we need to build some more context before we're ready for that final piece of the object orientation puzzle.
+I had promised that this instalment would focus on the very important concept of *inheritance*, but as I started to try to write the notes I realised we need to build some more context before we're ready for that final piece of the object orientation puzzle.

 Both this instalment and the next, when we will finally meet inheritance, share a theme — using individual classes as building blocks for larger abstractions.
 We've said that classes allow us to represent things or concepts in code, well, things and concepts interact with each other to form larger systems, and so can classes!